Consolidation Loan or Balance Transfer: How to Choose

 Find out whether you’ll have to pay a fee to transfer balances.
 Costs are often around 3 percent of the amount you transfer, or a flat dollar amount—whichever is greater.
 Any savings you get from a lower interest rate will need to more than cover the transfer fee.
 You might also take on new annual fees if you open a new credit card.

 The best interest rates are available for customers with good credit.
 You might see tempting offers in advertisements, but be sure to review what the card issuer actually offers you after reviewing your credit.
 Even if you get 0 percent APR, that rate might not last for long.
 Check to see when the rate changes and what happens after the promotional period ends.
+In some cases, you need to pay off your balance during the promotional period to avoid deferred interest charges.

 Balance transfer offers aren’t necessarily bad for your credit, but they can cause problems.
 Every time you apply for a new card, lenders look at your credit history, and those inquiries can ding your credit scores.
 Having too many consumer accounts (like credit cards) open can also lower your score.
 If you end up using a credit card to transfer balances, be sure to use them as a debt payoff tool—not a debt increasing tool.
 Avoid using the card you paid off to go deeper into debt.